Ttimofeyka/Rave/README.md

 * Support for many platforms as target
 * Using LLVM for great optimizations

 For maximum performance, use the `-Ofast` or `-O3 --noChecks`.
-Also, don't forget to compile std with these flags using `--recompileStd -Ofast`.
+Also, don't forget to compile standard library with these flags using `--recompileStd -Ofast`.

 ## Dependencies